AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Running online

 Use `--share` option to run online.
 You will get a xxx.app.gradio link.
 This is the intended way to use the program in collabs.
-You may also use `--gradio-username abc` and `--gradio-password xyz` to set up authentication for said gradio shared instance.
+You may set up authentication for said gradio shared instance with the flag `--gradio-auth username:password`, optionally providing multiple sets of usernames and passwords separated by commas.

 Use `--listen` to make the server listen to network connections.
 This will allow computers on local newtork to access the UI, and if you configure port forwarding, also computers on the internet.